- As low as $107/Night

 Once inside, you will find the living area, modest kitchenette, a two top table for eating, and private petite wet-room en suite bathroom.
 The kitchenette includes a mini size refrigerator, toaster oven, microwave, dinnerware, basic cooks tools, and a stove top with two burners.
 There is no traditional oven or dishwasher.

 There is a ladder like staircase up to the "sleeping loft" where we have a Casper Queen size bed.
-The staircase and sleeping loft are supplied in the listing photos.
-There is 1 off-street parking space included.
+The staircase and sleeping loft are included in the listing photos.
+There is 1 off-street parking space supplied.

 Guest Access: